gogs/gogs/docker/README.md

 # Docker for Gogs

-Visit [Docker Hub](https://hub.docker.com/r/gogs/gogs/) see all available tags.
+Visit [Docker Hub](https://hub.docker.com/r/gogs/) see all available images and tags.

 ## Usage